TOXIC WATER poisons prisoners in the Montana State Prison system

 Thank you both for your time today.

-Yeah, thank you, Mike, so much.
+Thank you, Mike, so much.

 You're very welcome.

-Yes, we we agree with that point.
+Yes, we agree with that point.

-I'm not saying let all the prisoners go, but when they're there, we we can't be torturing them and poisoning them with a water supply.
+I'm not saying let all the prisoners go, but when they're there, we can't be torturing them and poisoning them with a water supply.

 That's insane.